-Sales of substantial amounts of our common stock in the open market, or the availability of such shares for sale, could adversely affect the price of our common stock.
+Sales of substantial amounts of our common stock in the open market, or the availability of such shares for sale, including the shares that may be sold by the selling stockholders pursuant to this prospectus, could adversely affect the price of our common stock.
 In addition, the issuance of restricted common stock or common stock upon exercise of any outstanding option would be dilutive, and may cause the market price for a share of our common stock to decline.
-As of December 31, 2008, we had approximately 151.2 million shares of common stock issued and outstanding.
-We also had outstanding options to purchase approximately 16.5 million shares of common stock with a weighted-average exercise price of \$29.16 per share and 12.4 million shares of common stock issuable upon conversion of our outstanding 2013 Notes at a conversion price of approximately \$23.14 of aggregate principal amount per share.
+As of March 9, 2009, we had approximately 162.2 million shares of common stock issued and outstanding.
+As of March 9, 2009, we also had outstanding options to purchase approximately 18.7 million shares of common stock with a weighted-average exercise price of \$29.81 per share and 12.4 million shares of common stock issuable upon conversion of our outstanding 2013 Notes at a conversion price of approximately \$23.14 of aggregate principal amount per share.
 Outstanding vested options could be exercised if the market price of our common stock exceeds the applicable exercise price.
 In addition, we may issue additional common stock or restricted securities in the future as part of our financing activities or business development activities and any such issuances may have a dilutive effect on existing shareholders.
-Although we and our officers and directors have agreed to lock-up restrictions for a 60-day period following the offering, these restrictions are subject to certain exceptions and waiver by the underwriters.